LukasMundt/lamp-app-test/POSTINSTALL.md

-This app is setup to use a MySQL database, redis cache and ability to send emails.

-You can upload and view files using either <a href="/#/app/$CLOUDRON-APP-ID/access">SFTP</a>
-or using the <a href="/#/app/$CLOUDRON-APP-ID/console">File Manager</a>.

-The database credentials are stored in `credentials.txt`. phpMyAdmin access is stored in `phpmyadmin_login.txt`.
+The database, redis and email credentials can be found in `/app/data/credentials.txt`. phpMyAdmin access is stored in `/app/data/phpmyadmin_login.txt`.

+The files can be accessed using the the <a href="/#/app/$CLOUDRON-APP-ID/console">File Manager</a> or SFTP.

 SFTP Access: